Leveraging 3D for your next virtual event

 Sharing 3D assets online allows shoppers to actively engage with your products and explore them in detail from all angles.

-As we know the timeline is often tight for virtual showrooms —brands only have a few days between the moment they receive the samples and the delivery day — we leverage our network of partners who can create beautiful 3D models on a tight timeline for our Enterprise clients.
+The timeline is often tight for virtual showrooms —brands only have a few days between the moment they receive the samples and the delivery day.
+You should check out our network of partners who can create beautiful 3D models on a tight timeline for you.

 We also know that 3D models of brand new products, which have not yet hit the market, can be very sensitive data.
 We take security very seriously, all data is encrypted, and 3D models can be uploaded privately to Sketchfab.
 To facilitate private and secure sharing of 3D models within organizations, we recently launched a content management platform for teams.